onflow/nft-storefront/docs/documentation.md

 NFTStorefront offers a generic process for creating the listing for an NFT.
 Users should possess the `Storefront` resource under their account to create the listing using the storefront contract.
 It provides all the essential APIs to manage their listings independently.
 However, many marketplaces create a single storefront resource to manage different individual listings.
 We recommend creating the listing under the user-owned storefront resource to make it trustless and platform-independent.

-**Journey for creating a successful listing using the NFTStorefront contract.**
+**Journey for creating a successful listing using the NFTStorefrontV2 contract.**

 As recommended above, the first step is to create and store the [Storefront resource](#resource-storefront) in the user account using the [setup_account](https://github.com/onflow/nft-storefront/blob/main/transactions/setup_account.cdc) transaction.

 The next step is to create a listing under the newly created storefront resource or if user (repeatitive) already holds the storefront resource then use the existing resource.
-Each user would have different scenarios for their listings, We cover most of them below.
+Seller can comes with multiple requirement for listing their NFTs, We try our best to cover most of them below.

-**Scenario 1:** The seller wants to list their NFT and be able to receive different fungible tokens, i.e. FLOW, FUSD etc.
+**Scenario 1:** Selling NFTs corresponds to more than one crypto currencies , i.e. FLOW, FUSD etc.

 The NFTStorefront contract doesn’t support selling an NFT for multiple different currencies with a single listing.
 However, this can be achieved by creating multiple listings for the same NFT for each different currency.